-Wagon Wheels choc coating uses a unique blend of compound chocolate made from cocoa powder, milk solids and vegetable oil derived from certified sustainable palm oil.
+Wagon Wheels choc coating uses a unique blend of compound chocolate made from cocoa powder, milk solids and vegetable oil derived from sustainable palm oil.

 We use cane sugar to produce our Arnott’s Wagon Wheels.
 Across our Australian range, over half of our sugar comes from Queensland with the remaining sourced from Thailand.